Manuscripts should be submitted through journal website: http://www.CEIJ.ir/.

 Author(s) as: Mohammadi, A.R. (and not Mohammadi, Abdol Reza)

 Affiliation(s): Title and Full address for authors, including telephone number, fax number and e-mail address.
+The Orcid number of all authors is necessary.

 Corresponding author: For papers extracted from an academic research in universities, the corresponding author should be the supervisor.